About to dive into the world of hostels and don't know what to pack? Don't worry, we've got you covered!

 But, in the current climate, it's important that this isn't done at the expense of the environment.

-We recommend: The Water-to-Go Filtration Bottle (Psssst, if you put the discount code 'ADR15' at check-out, you'll get 15% off).
+We have the Water-to-Go Filtration Bottle (psssst, if you put the discount code 'ADR15' at check-out, you'll get 15% off), but the LifeStraw and the Grayl Ultralight are also excellent travel filter water bottles.

 An essential for couples or BFFs travelling together.
 For those lazy days where you just want to eat carbs and watch Netflix together in the common areas, then you need to have a little headphone splitter with you.
 That way, you can both watch your favourite shows together (now, if only we could tell you how to avoid arguments about what to watch...).